AbirChoudhury-26/Striver-SDE-Sheet/README.md

 ` TCS NQT Questions easy-moderate level of questions-Like Arrays,Number system,Strings,Sorting  etc.` ` These are included in form of Reccursion Dynamic Programming`
 * `Striver Sheet of DSA Questions are added`
-### More codes will be added for practice for DSA Topics like Trees,Graphs etc fro Striver Sheet
+### More codes will be added for practice for DSA Topics like Trees,Graphs etc for Striver Sheet'